taylorwaddell/writings/highlights/highlights.md

 221. "Reading makes a full man, conversation a ready man, and writing an exact man." - Francis Bacon

-222. 235.
-“Believe God’s Word and power more than you believe your own feelings and experiences.
-Your Rock is Christ, and it is not the Rock which ebbs and flows, but your sea.” - Samuel Rutherford
+222. "Believe God’s Word and power more than you believe your own feelings and experiences.
+Your Rock is Christ, and it is not the Rock which ebbs and flows, but your sea." - Samuel Rutherford